hphelion/documentation/devplatform/devplatform_community_install.md

 ### Prerequisites {#als-pre}

-For the Application Lifecycle service to install dependencies for deployed applications, you must provide Application Lifecycle Service with outbound Internet connectivity.
+For the Application Lifecycle service to install dependencies for deployed applications, you must provide Application Lifecycle service with outbound Internet connectivity.

-This process is documented in Step 7 of ["Starting the seed and building your cloud"](http://docs.hpcloud.com/helion/community/install/#startseed) in the baremetal installation instructions.
-If an HTTP Proxy is required for Internet downloads, follow the instructions in the [Administration Guide](http://docs.hpcloud.com/als/v1/admin/server/configuration/#http-proxy).
+This process is documented in Step 7 of ["Starting the seed and building your cloud"](/helion/community/install/#startseed) in the baremetal installation instructions.
+If an HTTP Proxy is required for Internet downloads, follow the instructions in the [Administration Guide](/als/v1/admin/server/configuration/#http-proxy).

 ### Connect to the Download Service {#als-connect}